 Great documentary, well done.

 What a wonderful idea and very moving and humbling, thought-provoking, to see the photos and film.
 Thank you, and best wishes for the next steps and stages.

-When the Dust Settles is funded by British Academy and the University of East Anglia ADR (Associate Deans for Research) Impact Fund, which originates from the University's Higher Education Research Funding (HEIF) and aims to increase the impact of UEA research beyond academia.
+When the Dust Settles is funded by British Academy and the University of East Anglia ADR (Associate Deans for Research) Impact Fund, which originates from the University's Higher Education Innovation Funding (HEIF) and aims to increase the impact of UEA research beyond academia.